-There are far ranges of Linux bioinformatics tools available widely used in this field for a long while.
+There are far ranges of Linux bioinformatics tools available and widely used in this field for a long while.
 Bioinformatics has been characterized in many ways; however, it is frequently defined as a combination of mathematics, computation, and statistics to analyze biological information.
 The main goal of the bioinformatics tool is to develop an efficient algorithm so that sequence similarities can be measured accordingly.

 Best Bioinformatics Tools for Linux

-geWorkbench can be elaborated with genome workbench is a java based bioinformatics tool that works for integrated genomics.
+geWorkbench can be elaborated with genome workbench, a java-based bioinformatics tool for integrated genomics.
 Its components architectures facilitate specifically developed plug-ins that would be configured into complicated bioinformatics applications.
-Currently, seventy-plus plugs–ins are available for supporting, visualization, and analyzing sequence data.
+Currently, seventy-plus plugs are available to support, visualize, and analyze sequence data.

 Features of geWorkbench

-- It is included with many computational analysis tools, namely, t-test, self-organizing maps, and hierarchical clustering, and so on.
+- It is included many computational analysis tools, namely, t-tests, self-organizing maps, hierarchical clustering, and so on.

 - It is featured with molecular interaction networks, protein structure, and protein data.

 - It offers gene integration and annotation pathways and collects data from curated sources for gene ontology enrichment analysis.

-- In this tool, components get integrated with the platform management of inputs and outputs.
+- This tool integrates components with the platform management of inputs and outputs.

 BioPerl is a collection of Perl tools widely used in the Linux platform as a bioinformatics tool for computational molecular biology.
-It is continuously used in the bioinformatics fields into a set of standard CPAN-style.
-This Linux bioinformatics tool is well documented and freely available in Perl modules.
+It is continuously used in the bioinformatics fields in a set of standard CPAN-style.
+This bioinformatics tool is well-documented and freely available in Perl modules.
 Because of being object-oriented, these modules are interdependent to accomplish the task.

 Features of BioPerl

 - From the local and isolated databases, this bioinformatics tool access nucleotide and peptide sequence data.

-- It manipulates distinct sequences along with transforming the form of database and file record too.
+- It manipulates distinct sequences and transforms the form of database and file records.

-- It works as a bioinformatics search engine where it looks for similar sequences, genes, and other structures on genomic DNA.
+- It is a bioinformatics search engine that looks for similar sequences, genes, and other structures in genomic DNA.

 - By generating and manipulating sequence alignments, it develops machine-readable sequence annotations.